 - Bare feet: only poolside and on the beach, but even a foray to the beach bar means sandals.
 This goes even (or especially) in houses.

-After moving here, I actually got athlete’s foot from the lack of air around my extremities, but, I must say, I am quite used to this by now.
+After moving here, I actually got athlete’s foot from the lack of air around my extremities, but, I must say, I am quite used to this (and the persistent athlete's foot) by now.

 - Wet hair: Of course, never ever leave the house with wet hair, lest you get struck down in mid-stride by the boogeyman.

 Needless to say, this is one rule that I prefer to totally break on a daily basis, even in winter.

 - Eating with fingers: Never.
 Not even if it’s spare ribs or yummy drumsticks.
 Just don’t ‘go there’.
 Same goes for fruit.
 Use your knife and fork.

 I tend not to order things I’m too tempted to pick up by hand.

 - Laughing out loud: first visitors to Italy always remark on the fact that women don’t seem to laugh here.
 While the rest of us notice that Americans can be heard three train compartments ahead.
 Pipe down and keep boisterous laughter to a minimum.